cheesoup/GRPH/_posts/2021-11-20-the-web-is-obese.md

 Below are part of the results provided by Pingdom’s speed benchmarking tool:

-{% include image.html url='/content/ocadu_size.png' caption='Size of OCADU front
+{% include image.html url='/content/ocadu_size.png' caption='Size of OCADU's
-page by file type' %}
+front page by file type' %}

 As we can see above, OCADU’s front page is over 20MB.
 And of course, most of that weight is the video the school embedded.
 If I were bandwidth limited or